meltyourface/blank/posts/Sexual-energy-and-sex-magick/Sexual-Energy-Grounding-and-Transmutation-Exercise/index.md

 ## Sexual Energy Grounding and Transmutation Exercise

-Objective: To design a comprehensive post-ritual or post-meditation sexual energy grounding exercise that focuses on channeling and transmuting sexual energy for spiritual growth or manifestation purposes.
+**Objective**: To design a comprehensive post-ritual or post-meditation sexual energy grounding exercise that focuses on channeling and transmuting sexual energy for spiritual growth or manifestation purposes.

 Materials and tools: